Affinage

 Synthesis pass · forward-looking unresolved questions

-• No structural model of LIN7A in complex with its partners
+• No unified structural model of LIN7A complexes across tissues

 Mechanism profile